 Get to know the basics, and a few helpful tips & tricks along the way!Want to learn more about setting up your team?
 Look no further!Supplemental Slack info for you and your team.Tips and tools for beginners and experts alike.Get familiar with Slack Enterprise Grid for large organizations.If you're curious about what's new in Slack — and what's changed — you're in the right place.Develop your skills and prepare to become Slack Certified!Launching a new team or joining one for the first time?

 Our easy-to-read guides help your team work better, together, from day one.Ready to level up?
 Browse our time-saving tricks and practical tips for

 making Slack work for you.All kinds of teams thrive with Slack — take a look at our department-specific guides.

 Want to keep track of your own private to-do list or share tasks with your teammates?
-Using Slack on your desktop, there are number of ways to create and mange to-do lists: pin messages, use stars, create a dedicated channel, or integrate a third-party app.
+Using Slack on your desktop, there are a number of ways to create and manage to-do lists: pin messages, use stars, create a dedicated channel, or integrate a third-party app.
 Read on to learn more about to-do list options. ✅

 Star messages to create to-do items